syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 {% endhighlight %}
 {% endtabs %}

-Now run the application to render the following output.
 You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/CustomSelection-New2007563607).

 ![](SfListView_images/SfListView-Selection-2.png)

-## Selected Item Style
+## Selected item style

-### Selection Background
+### Selection background

-SfListView allows you change the selection background color for the selected items by using [SfListView.SelectionBackgroundColor](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionBackgroundColor.html) property.
-You can also able to change the selection background color at run time.
+The SfListView allows changing the selection background color for the selected items by using the [SfListView.SelectionBackgroundColor](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionBackgroundColor.html) property.
+You can also change the selection background color at runtime.

 {% tabs %}
 {% highlight c# %}